M16: 16-bit greyscale and limited colour, full resolution

 To add colour as an overlay, we must first define a CLUT, and open a special overlay window using Psychtoolbox commands.
 Then we will draw our text to the overlay window with the appropriate index to our lookup table.
 Note that the lookup table is expecting RGB values with 16 bpc (i.e., 0-65535 levels, expressed as a proportion from 0-1).

-%Generate our colour look-up table (CLUT) and load it into our hardware
+%Generate our colour look-up table (CLUT) for our main display.

 %The clut is first populated with black and then the first two rows are changed to blue and red